macaroni-os/macaroni-site/site/content/docs/_index.md

 resolve the problems fast.

-In the middle of the story, `Macaroni OS` wants to be an optimized distro for LXD containers, docker and singularity.
+In the middle of the story, `Macaroni OS` wants to be an optimized distro for LXD containers, Docker and Singularity.